rugbyprof/5143-Operating-Systems/Assignments/01-A01/README.md

 <img src="http://cs.mwsu.edu/~griffin/zcloud/zcloud-files/vscode.svg.png" width="175">

 Vscode is a lightweight editor that will also let us compile and run C++ programs.
 I like it much more than Visual Studio because we do not need all of what Visual Studio offers.
 VsCode is a more straight forward way to running C++ programs, and I think you will benefit from using it.
 VsCode is NOT a compiler.
 What does this mean?
 When you use Visual Studio you are using an IDE (Integrated Development Environment).
-The `integrated` means that many components are "integrated" within the "environment": editor, compiler, linker, library managament, debugger, team support, version control and much more.
+The `integrated` means that many components are "integrated" within the "environment": editor, compiler, linker, library management, debugger, team support, version control and much more.
 It's the kitchen sink of writing programs, but we really only need an editor and compiler (with a couple of helper tools).
 Vscode has debug capabilities which I will touch on during the semester.

 To instal VsCode, go here:
 - https://code.visualstudio.com/